metalogueur/pdf_ocr_inspector/README.md

 - the total of bad characters;
 - the percentage of bad characters.

 At the end of the script, an Excel file is created containing all these metrics.
+A log file is also created to list all files for which scanning has failed.

 ## To-do list:
-- Add concurrency to speed up the scanning process.
+- Add concurrency to speed up the scanning process;
+- Create a logger to list all errors encountered in files.